|$895 – $1,495||Price Range||$279 – $479|

 More Support — The Supreme and Luxe Hybrid are very supportive beds.
 There’s minimal sinkage and you always feel as if you’re on top of the bed.
-You never feel as if you’re sinking into the mattress, which means there’s no stuck-in-the-mud feeling.
+You never feel as if you’re sinking into the mattress, which means there’s not an overwhelming stuck-in-the-mud feeling.
 This helps keep your spine properly aligned at all times.

-Heavy Body Types — Given the previous point, we think the Allswell Luxe Hybrid mattress is a better choice for heavier individuals (250 lb or more) than the original Casper mattress.
+Heavy Body Types — Given the previous point, we think the Luxe Hybrid and Supreme mattresses are a better choice for heavier individuals (250 lb or more) than the original Casper mattress.
 The mattress incorporates coils, which tend to be more durable than foam over the long haul.
 This is especially important for heavy people given the extra pressure they place on a bed.
 The coils also provide a good amount of bi-directional support, meaning the coils are able to compress (like foam), but provide a little push-back, too.

 Price — This is pretty straight forward.
-Allswell is priced more affordably than Casper by a pretty good margin.
+Allswell is priced more affordably than Casper, before and after discount.
 Good news, though, both companies offer coupon codes you can use to make their mattresses even cheaper.
 Check the table above or the discount box on the right hand side of the screen to see what promotions both companies are currently offering.